 Category management is considered a strategy and strategic sourcing is considered a process.
 Strategic sourcing can actually become an element of a category management strategy.
 Category managers looking to optimize spend can implement a strategic sourcing process during the vendor and supplier selection phase.

-The differences also appear in the end results of these concepts.
+The differences also appear in the results of these concepts.
 Implementing a strategic sourcing process leads to overall spend optimization; category management leads to overall supplier optimization.

 Similarities between strategic sourcing and category management

 Lastly, there is a similar indirect benefit of category management and strategic sourcing when these tow concepts work together.
 Focusing on working with suppliers who offer this kind of value causes a ripple effect.
-There will be a closer alignment of organizational values, shared objectives, and increased collaboration across the board.
+The result will be a closer alignment of organizational values, shared objectives, and increased collaboration across the board.

 How to bring the two concepts together